How Long do Suboxone Withdrawal Symptoms Last?

-Suboxone withdrawal symptoms, in most instances, begin after 24 hours to three days after the last dosage.
+Suboxone withdrawal symptoms, in most instances, last anywhere between 24 hours to three days after the last dosage.
 Buprenorphine, which is a suboxone component, is a long-acting opioid drug that remains active in one’s bloodstream than most opioids.
 It has a relatively extended half-life of 24-60 hours, and that long-acting key factor tends to delay the onset of withdrawal symptoms and prolongs them up to three days upon completion of the last dosage.

 According to a report by the Pharmacy Times, buprenorphine acts as a partial opioid agonist, and it implies that it does not activate the opiate receptors like other full agonists.
 This characteristic may tend to decrease the intensity of the withdrawal signs and symptoms; this is not regarded to be a life-endangering drug but can instead be unpleasant in most cases.